When is Frozen 2 released in cinemas? What Disney's sequel is about, cast and trailer

 All of the major voice actors from the original film are slated to return.
 That’s Idina Menzel as ice-shifting princess Elsa, Kristen Bell as her sister Anna, Jonathan Groff (Mindhunter) as Kristoff the iceman and Josh Gad as snowman Olaf.

-It has also been announced that Evan Rachel Wood and Sterling K Brown will be joining the cast, too.
+It has also been announced that Evan Rachel Wood and Sterling K Brown will be joining the cast.

+At Disney’s D23 Expo, Evan Rachel Wood revealed that she’ll be voicing Anna and Elsa’s mother Queen Iduna, calling it “a dream come true.”
+Queen Iduna will appear in flashbacks, singing a lullaby to her girls about a distant, mystical river full of memory.

+Sterling K Brown plays a character called Lieutenant Matthias, the leader of a group of Arendelle soldiers trapped in the woods.

 What is Frozen 2 about?